fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 tags: [cuttingeegx]
 ---
 _This page is still under construction_

 # SQUIDs versus OPMs

 ## Introduction

 Traditional MEG systems use superconducting quantum interference devices (SQUIDs), which require expensive cryogenic cooling with liquid helium and involve placing the sensors 1.5-2 cm from the scalp.
 Optically pumped magnetometers (OPMs), a new generation of MEG, eliminate the need for cryogenic cooling, allowing sensors to be placed closer to the scalp.
 OPMs are small individual sensors that allow the researcher to choose where to place them over the head.
 These sensors are held in place by 3D-printed helmets, which can be customized for each subject.

-Even though, both SQUID and OPM system detect the brain's magnetic fields, their data analysis steps differ a bit.
+Even though both SQUID and OPM system detect the brain's magnetic fields, their data analysis steps differ a bit.
 In this tutorial we explore the differences in preprocessing and coregistration between the two systems.

 OPMs are flexible in their placement allowing for new recording strategies.
 These new recording strategies lead to new data analysis strategies.
 For example, in this tutorial we use a small number of OPMs (32 sensors) and do sequential recordings in which we position them over different places over the scalp.